 2. Remove Fragrances from Clothes

 Keeping our clothes scent-free is tricky.
-If you’re living in an apartment building and there’s a common washing area, there will often be residues of the scent of laundry detergents used by your fellow tenants.
-To avoid these scents to stick to your clothes, use washing products that can remove fragrances from clothes such as OdorKlenz Laundry detergents.
-OdorKlenz Laundry detergents are effective in removing any kinds of scents from clothes, and they’re also easy to use.
-Just add a few scoops into the washing machine, and your clothes will come out clean and odor-free.
+If you’re living in an apartment building and there’s a common washing area, there will likely be residues of the scent of laundry detergents used by your fellow tenants.
+To avoid these smells sticking to your clothes, use washing products that will remove fragrances from clothes such as OdorKlenz Laundry.
+OdorKlenz Laundry additives combine with your detergent and are useful in eliminating any kinds of scents from your clothes.
+They are also super easy to use.
+Just add a few scoops into the washing machine, and your clothes will come out clean and odor-free!

 3. Use Scent-Free Products

-Lastly, avoid scented products at all costs.
 Some scented products include lotion, soaps, shampoos, toothpaste, sanitary napkins, papers, hand sanitizer, alcohol, air fresheners, and more.
-This is a huge lifestyle change so you can gradually ease into it.
+Deciding to minimize your exposure to chemical fragrance is a huge lifestyle change, but do not be overwhelmed!
+You can gradually ease into it by replacing your current products as they expire or run out.
 Don’t burden yourself with changing all your products at once.
-Start small and gradually replace all products with their scent-free counterparts.

 Fragrant sensitive people have to deal with strong reactions to scents everywhere they go.
-You will need to take extra precautions to keep the situation under control.
-Although the exact causes of reactions to scents are still unknown, fragrance sensitivity symptoms can be minimized through simple precautionary measures.
+If you have a clinical diagnosis, your physician can help you take extra precautions to keep the situation under control so you can enjoy your life.
+Although the exact causes of fragrance sensitivity are still unknown, the frustrating, disruptive symptoms can be managed through simple precautionary measures.